HariboInc/esx_speedcamera/readme.md

 A speed camera system for the FiveM ESX Framework

-Credits to P4NDAzzGaming for the original code. <a href=https://github.com/P4NDAzzGaming/esx_speedcamera>Click me for original code.</a>

-# Included
-- Paid tickets count up to the police bank.
+In this system the money withdrawn from the tickets is sent to the police bank.
-- Language system

-# To do list
-- Make blips dynamic
-- Database system
+Currently it's in Dutch but I will make a translation system for it.